volkovs/data-science-labs/module_1/README.md

 27

 # Other questions

-- Role in the team
+#### Role in the team
-> `Data Analyst`
+`Data Analyst`

-- Part of the solution you are proud of
+#### Part of the solution you are proud of
-> Finding actors or actresses filming together most often without duplicates
+Finding actors or actresses filming together most often without duplicates

-- Items to improve
+#### Items to improve
-> Finding average voting threshold to be included or not in the 1% of the best moovies.
+- Finding average voting threshold to be included or not in the 1% of the best moovies.
 Current solution is indeterministic and depends on the order of records in data source.
 Otherwise saying part of the movies with the same rating is included in result and part - is not.
+- Some tasks were solved by brute force using nested loops.
+I assume there are better algorithms, or, at least, libraries to use I am, unfortunately, not aware of.

-- Did you find something new
+#### Did you find something new
-> Lots of different tiny things on type conversion and access to internal structures
+Lots of different tiny things on type conversion and access to internal structures

-- The main result of the project being completed
+#### The main result of the project being completed
-> Realizing how slow I am
+Realizing how slow I am

-- Plans to change education strategy in following modules if any
+#### Plans to change education strategy in following modules if any
-> I plan to start visiting seminars
+I plan to start visiting seminars